-Belize has not promoted technology transfers among and between the Organization of American States (OAS) member states and international (including regional) organizations.
+Antigua and Barbuda has not promoted technology transfers among and between Organization of American States (OAS) member states and international (including regional) organizations.

-The country has not promoted information sharing among and between OAS member states and international (including regional) organizations.
+The country has promoted information sharing among and between OAS member states and international (including regional) organizations.
+In this sense, drug trends, typologies, trafficking routes, money laundering and fraud, are among the type of information sharing carried out.